And I'm broke from paying my dues

 - Rummage Fail: As Garfield ducks under the console to work on getting his guns online during his final minute, he tosses away a dog bone, a banana peel, a boot, and fuzzy dice.

-- Shadow Discretion Shot: The painful and scary Transformation Sequence of "Lab Animal" happens entirely in shadow.
+- Shadow Discretion Shot: The last moments of the painful and scary Transformation Sequence of "Lab Animal" happen entirely in shadow.

 - Shout-Out: The story and animation of "Lab Animal" is a Shout Out to The Plague Dogs.

 - Threatening Shark: The alien fleet that Garfield faces in "Space Cat" has shark-like ships.